rackerlabs/riss/cookbook/approach-to-integration.md

 # Solution

-Rackspace has adopted a RESTful Service Oriented Architecture (SOA).
+Rackspace has adopted a RESTful Service Oriented Architecture [(SOA)](#references).
 All integration API functionality should be provided by services that follow the RESTful best practices described by entries in the Rackspace Service Oriented Architecture Cookbooks, which instruct developers on how to create services that follow the Rackspace SOA Guidelines.

+(Paragraph on Event Driven Architecture/Cloud Feeds)

 # Discussion